 After the fire trucks leave, your home likely suffers from fire and smoke damage and extensive water damage from firefighting efforts.
-SERVPRO of Norcross have the specialized fire restoration training needed to restore your home to pre-fire condition.
+SERVPRO of Norcross and Duluth have the specialized fire restoration training needed to restore your home to pre-fire condition.

 Have Questions About Fire, Smoke, or Soot Damage?
 Call Today – (770) 858-5000

 Every fire damage event is a little different, and requires a unique solution, but the general process stays the same.
 The steps listed below illustrate our process for the “typical” fire damage emergency.